triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 when compiling host code none of the ``__SYCL_XILINX_*_MODE__`` macros will be defined.

-``__SYCL_HAS_XILINX_DEVICE__`` will be defined on the host if one of the specified targets is a AMD/Xilinx device or on a Xilinx device
+``__SYCL_HAS_XILINX_DEVICE__`` will be defined on the host if one of the specified targets is an AMD/Xilinx device or on a Xilinx device

 ## AMD/Xilinx FPGA SYCL compiler architecture